digisowmay/bbmemory/users/73b65de1-38b0-41af-9335-c09bcca573ca/memory.md

 - asks for setup of phone voice assistants; 3× (promoted from emerging) [refs: Siri setup request; "Can you provide siri to my phone" message chatId:`0d38b969c2a748`; prior Siri enablement inquiry]

 ### Emerging (new query patterns)
-- requests help with creating accounts on external platforms; 2× (since 2025-09-01) [refs: account creation request; "create new account" prompt chatId:`0d38b969c2a748`]
+- requests help with creating accounts on external platforms; 2× (since 2025-09-01) [refs: account creation request; "Can you create new account" prompt chatId:`0d38b969c2a748`]